 (insert glazed look in conversationalist’s eyes).

-So let’s say your best friend just bought a brand new copy of Harry Potter and brings it over to show you.
+Let’s say your best friend just bought a brand new copy of Harry Potter and brings it over to show you.
 The first thing you should do is ask yourself is why you have a 13yr old as your best friend, but after that, let’s say you immediately ask to borrow the DVD before it’s even unwrapped.

-At some point you will have to return it to your friend – I mean, not really since you can probably beat up a 13yr old – but assuming you’re a decent person you’ll eventually give it back.
+At some point you will have to return it to your friend – I mean, not really since you can probably beat up a 13yr old – but assuming you’re a decent person, you’ll eventually give it back.

 Now, let’s say that you take the copy you borrowed and sell it.
-Maybe you sell it on Ebay, maybe at a garage sale, maybe to an individual, it doesn’t matter where, but you get $25.00 when you do.
+Maybe you sell it on Ebay, or Craigslist, or on a street corner, it doesn’t matter where, but you get $25.00 when you do.

 When the DVD arrives you return it to your friend, keeping the difference between what you sold it for ($25.00), and what you bought it back for ($19.95).
-Thus you’ve made money by selling something you did not own and then buying it back (and replacing it) for less that you sold it for.
+Thus you’ve made money by selling something you did not own and then buying it back (and replacing it) for less than you sold it for.

 Short selling is the same concept; you just replace a share of stock in XYZ company for the copy of the Harry Potter DVD.

 In the above example, the venue where you sell the DVD could be anywhere, but with stocks, it’s the open market.
 If you were unable to buy the DVD back for the $25.00 or less that you sold it for you would have had to cover the difference out of your own pocket making it a money-losing trade.

 The same concept applies for the stock market example as well (minus the “punk” part).